Biden says striking auto workers deserve ‘fair share’ of record profits

 The strike – the first time that a union has struck all three companies at the same time – is also the first national auto strike in roughly four years, following a strike against GM in 2019.

 Union officials and auto companies remain far apart in negotiations over wages, benefits and worker schedules, among other issues.
-Leaders are asking for a 36 per cent pay increase over four years to match the rates of executive pay.
+Leaders are asking for a 36 per cent pay increase over four years to match the rates of executive pay, as well as a reduced 32-hour workweek, a return to traditional pensions, the elimination of compensation tiers and a restoration of annual and automatic cost-of-living adjustments, among other benefits.

 “This is our generation’s defining moment,” Mr Fain said in a Facebook Live address to union members before the strike deadline.
 “The money is there.
 The cause is righteous.
 The world is watching.
 And the UAW is ready to stand up.”